drupalcr/dccr-2016/docs/git.md

 ### Commit messages

-Commit messages should start with the JIRA Story identifier, followed by a colon, then a brief description of what occurred.
+Commit messages should start with the Github Issue identifier, followed by a colon, then a brief description of what occurred.